 5. Customer Suggestion Boards

 You probably remember seeing a suggestion box in the corner of an office you’ve worked at.
-There was a pad besides it and a slot to slip in your note with what you think could be improved in terms of office procedure.
+There was a pad beside it and a slot to slip in your note with what you think could be improved in terms of office procedure.
 And there was a lock on it to both symbolize and make sure your suggestions were private and anonymous.

-The modern version of this is a suggestion board where customers can offer a business feedback to the company and start conversations revolving around the product or service with other customers.
+The modern version of this is a suggestion board where customers can offer business feedback to the company and start conversations revolving around the product or service with other customers.
 Customers can rate the comments to how helpful they are.
 It’s a way to create a space for customers to feel empowered and build community, but it also offers a wealth of customer feedback for the business.

-The board gives businesses insights into what customers want as it relates to what they most talk about or like.
+The board gives businesses insights into what customers want as it relates to what they mostly talk about or like.
 True, this is likely a squeaky-wheel selection of your customer base, so you’ll want to keep in mind that the customer isn’t always right.
 But if you make the board easy to navigate, searchable and find ways to drive a diverse customer base to it, it’s a great way to know what your customers think.